 At this point, the divers turned to speleologists to create an accurate survey of the many channels.
 Many in the community hoped that a path back to the mainland would be uncovered and this would answer many of the questions of the cave’s inhabitants' origins.

 But what they found was even more interesting.

 In a lone channel that ran south of the system, researchers came across a strange stone boulder with small markings shaped into a tightening spiral, with a final series of glyphs in the center.
 They were certain it was some form of communication, so before they removed it with machinery or demolition, they wanted to bring in a specialist to study and decode it.

 This was when Merril Boyd was called.

-He worked in crypto-analysis, but had a passion for pre-modern ciphers.
+He worked in crypto-analysis but had a passion for pre-modern ciphers.
 Although he could swim, he wasn’t comfortable diving, so he needed to be trained before he came down.
-They suggested photographing the markings and have him code it from a comfortable hotel on the island, but he refused.
+They suggested photographing the markings and having him code it from a comfortable hotel on the island, but he refused.
 He suspected that any part of the cave system might be a part of the key.

 As soon as he surfaced in the antechamber, he was in awe.
 He moved slowly with every step, stopping and studying minor details that many of the researchers had overlooked.
 He’d occasionally let out a small yelp, then step back, lean in, and break out into giddy, spontaneous laughter.